heladiofog/intro-unitTesting-js/README.md

 Once Mongo is running, you should create the books collection in the app DB and insert a couple of documents.

-- You can initialize MongoDB with the next command from the root of the folder:
+You can initialize MongoDB with the next command from the root of the folder:

-``docker-compose up -d mongo``
+ `docker-compose up -d mongo`

+And you can stop it with:

+ `docker-compose stop mongo`

-- You can start the api project with:
+You can start the api project with:
-- ``npm run dev``
+- ``npm start``

+__FakerJS__
 - FakerJS It will be used for creating fake data iin Unit Tests.
   - `npm install @faker-js/faker --save-dev`
 - add a rule to `eslintrc.js` file, "rules" section should look like:
   ```
   rules: {